BobGerman/Ignite24-Labs/LAB-446/instructions.md

 Now let's test the change.

 1. Start a debug session, press <kbd>F5</kbd> on your keyboard, or select the **Start** button in the toolbar.

+Continuing in the web browser:

-1. Install and open the app in Microsoft Teams.
+1. In the app dialog, select **Open** to open the agent in Microsoft Teams.
 1. Above the message box, select **View prompts** to open the prompt suggestions flyout.
 1. In the **Prompts** dialog, select one of the prompts.
 The text is added into the message box.